Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 Isolation in these cells along cellblock D was considered a severe punishment, which had a maximum number of allowable days.
 Still, even a single day would be difficult.

-But then we move into Cellbock D, the isolation unit.
-This is where prisoners were taken for punishment for breaking rules and violence, something beyong the segegation from society the were already sentenced to.
-Once here an inmate was allowed only 1 hour out of the cell each day, which would have been bad enough in the normal cells, but there were also 6 iron doored cells, for severe punishment.
-Only a small amount of light could enter the room, and I found this mentally disturbing, so I moved on quickly.
+But then we move into Cellblock D, the isolation unit.
+This is where prisoners were taken for punishment for breaking rules and violence, something beyond the segregation they were already sentenced to.
+Once here an inmate was allowed only 1 hour out of the cell each day, which would have been bad enough in the normal cells.
+But there were also 6 iron doored cells which only allowed in the smallest amount of light, for severe punishment.
+I found this mentally disturbing, so I moved on quickly.

 Privileges